Clear and trackable delivery Real guarantees on every order Fast help when you need it

 Share

 Here's what I've learned.
 Buying a small-pet hutch in the UK is less about the pet and more about the garden it has to live in.
 Boggy corner?
-You want something raised.
+Something raised.
 Foxy neighbourhood?
 Something lockable.
-Terraced side return with nowhere to store the thing?
+Terraced side return, nowhere to store it?
 Something wheeled.
-Below are the five I've bookmarked, all in stock at Villalta Home, from a £34 playpen for indoor free-roam time to a £234 wheeled hutch that could ride out a proper Yorkshire winter.
+Below are the five I've bookmarked at Villalta Home, from a £34 playpen for indoor free-roam to a £234 wheeled hutch that could see out a Yorkshire winter.

-If you only read this: for a first rabbit or guinea pig going outdoors, the PawHut Elevated Guinea Pig & Rabbit Hutch at £114.99 is the pick — anti-UV roof, lockable door, ramped elevated design.
-On a tighter budget the PawHut Wooden Rabbit Hutch at £103.99 covers indoor or outdoor.
+If you only read this: for a first rabbit or guinea pig going outdoors, the PawHut Elevated Hutch at £114.99 is the pick — anti-UV roof, lockable, ramped elevated design.
+On a tighter budget the PawHut Wooden Rabbit Hutch at £103.99 covers indoor or out.

 What we looked for

 • Room for the animal to actually move.
-UK rabbit welfare guidance points at three hops of continuous room minimum, which is more than a lot of budget hutches offer on their own.
-Two-tier and elevated designs help close the gap.
+UK rabbit welfare guidance points at three hops of continuous room minimum.
+Two-tier and elevated designs get closer.

 • British weather, not California weather.
-Anti-UV roofing, weatherproof panels, a raised base to keep pets off wet ground.
-A hutch bought in the July heat has to survive an October downpour.
+Anti-UV roofing, weatherproof panels, a raised base.
+A July purchase has to survive an October downpour.

 • Cleaning without dismantling.
 Slide-out trays, openable roofs, a proper front door.
-If cleaning requires taking the hutch apart, it won't get cleaned.
+If cleaning needs the hutch taken apart, it won't get cleaned.

 • Something the neighbourhood fox can't open.
-Lockable latches, no clip-together doors that a determined predator can slip.
-Bar spacing tight enough that a curious rabbit can't squeeze.
+Lockable latches, no clip-together doors, bar spacing tight enough that a curious rabbit can't squeeze.

 • Moveable if you rent.
 Wheels or removable legs.
-A hutch stuck in one spot forever is a pain if you're on a rolling twelve-month tenancy.
+Stuck-in-one-spot is a pain on a rolling twelve-month tenancy.

 The picks